isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-wheels-of-change-1896-1970.md

 ##### **Ford in Singapore**

-In 1909, just a year after Henry Ford’s iconic Model T was introduced in America and took the world by storm, Ford cars entered the Singapore market.[^21] Initially imported by Gadelius & Company, Ford’s presence grew in Singapore when the Ford Motor Company of Malaya was established in 1926 to supervise the supply and distribution of its products in Malaya, the Dutch East Indies, Siam and Borneo.[^22] It initially carried out car assembly work in a garage on Enggor Street before expanding to larger premises on nearby Prince Edward Road in 1930.
+In 1909, just a year after Henry Ford’s iconic Model T was introduced in America and took the world by storm, Ford cars entered the Singapore market.[^21] Initially imported by Gadelius &amp; Company, Ford’s presence grew in Singapore when the Ford Motor Company of Malaya was established in 1926 to supervise the supply and distribution of its products in Malaya, the Dutch East Indies, Siam and Borneo.[^22] It initially carried out car assembly work in a garage on Enggor Street before expanding to larger premises on nearby Prince Edward Road in 1930.
 In 1941, the company moved to a newly built factory in Bukit Timah.[^23]

 <img style="width: 320px; height: 420px;" src="/images/Vol-14-issue-3/wheels-of-change/xy.JPG">
 <div style="background-color: white;">The Ford Factory building along Bukit Timah Road, which was designed in the Art Deco style, opened in 1941.
 According to this advertisement, the factory was producing an impressive seven models of cars and trucks, and capable of churning out 20 chassis and eight passenger car bodies per day. <i>Image reproduced from AAM News Bulletin, November 1949.</i></div>